About the Client

 The data is produced by IoT devices controlled by Programmable Logic Controllers (PLC).
 The proposed solution is to build ML algorithms providing recommendations for engineers on how to reconfigure the PLC drivers in order to correct substandard batches.
 However, in order to create good ML models you need a high volume of quality data.
-Collecting the data, scattered among the systems of 30 factories, in one central storage was the biggest challenge.
+Collecting the data, scattered among 30 factory systems, in one central storage is the biggest challenge.

 - limited computing power in OT infrastructure with access to IoT devices,

-- a lack of centralised data.
+- a lack of centralized data.

 Both can be addressed via a Cloud environment that provides flexible access to computing power and overcomes the problem of inefficient data joins between different facilities by directly connecting to factories and collecting data for central Cloud storage.